 5 U.S.C.
-5948 authorizes payment of physicians comparability allowance to eligible individuals paid as physicians under the following pay systems: General Schedule; administratively determined pay for certain specially qualified scientific or professional personnel; Tennessee Valley Authority Act; Foreign Service Act; CIA Act; section 121 of title 2 of the Canal Zone Code; or section 2 of the Act of May 29, 1959, relating to the National Security Agency.
+5948 authorizes payment of the physicians comparability allowance to eligible individuals paid as physicians under the following pay systems: General Schedule; administratively determined pay for certain specially qualified scientific or professional personnel; Tennessee Valley Authority Act; Foreign Service Act; CIA Act; section 121 of title 2 of the Canal Zone Code; or section 2 of the Act of May 29, 1959, relating to the National Security Agency.

 P.L.
 100-140, the Federal Physicians Comparability Allowance Amendments of 1987, amended 5 U.S.C.
 5948 to provide a maximum PCA of \$14,000 per year for physicians with less than 24 months' Federal service, and \$20,000 per year for physicians with 24 or more months' Federal service.
 P.L.
 100-140 also allows physician service in the Department of Veterans Affairs and the Public Health Service Commissioned Corps to be creditable towards 24 months Federal civilian service when calculating maximum PCA allowance eligibility.
 P.L.
 105-61 reauthorized PCA until September 30, 2000.
+Public Law 105-266, the Federal Employees Health Care Protection Act of 1998, authorized an increase in the maximum annual amount of the Physicians' Comparability Allowance from \$20,000 to \$30,000.

 Executive Order No. 12109 delegates authority granted the President under 5 U.S.C.
 5948 to the Directors of the Office of Personnel Management and the Office of Management and Budget.

-5 C.F.R.
-595 sets additional requirements for agency implementation of 5 U.S.C.
+5 CFR 595 sets additional requirements for agency implementation of 5 U.S.C.
 5948, including agency reporting requirements.

 OMB Circular A-11, 13.2(b)(12), requires agencies to reflect approved plans to pay bonuses in annual budget estimates in accordance with P.L.
-100-140 and P.L.
+100- 140 and P.L.
 105-61.

 Coverage.

 This Bulletin covers all agencies that employ physicians eligible for PCA.
 This includes both agencies with currently approved PCA plans that are eligible to pay PCA bonuses, whether or not they actually do pay the bonuses, and agencies without approved plans that employ physicians eligible for PCA.
-Attachment A lists those agencies that currently have an approved PCA plan, as well as agencies that do not currently have an approved plan but are known to have employed physicians eligible for PCA.
+Attachment A lists those agencies that currently have an approved PCA plan, as well as agencies that do not currently have an approved plan but which are known-to have employed physicians eligible for PCA based on past experience.
 Agencies not listed that employ physicians eligible for PCA are still covered by this Bulletin.

+Submission Requirements.
-Submission Requirement.
-(1) Each agency should review and update the 1997 PCA reporting worksheet submitted by that agency.
-(Copies of the 1997 data have been given to the appropriate OMB staff.
-Agencies should contact their OMB examiners if they need a copy of the 1997 data.)
-Please verify that all FY 1994 - FY 1997 figures in the worksheet are correct and add a new column providing FY 1998 estimates.
-See below for instructions on how to calculate figures.

-(2) Review the attached copies of the 1997 Presidential Report on the PCA (Attachment C).
-Verify and update the text for your agency that appears in the section entitled "Summary of Agency PCA Reports," pp. 6 to 11.
-Submit the revisions to the PCA Report and PCA worksheet to the OMB examiner responsible for that agency.
+- (1) Each agency should review and update the 1998 PCA reporting worksheet submitted by that agency.
+(Copies of the 1998 PCA worksheets have been given to the appropriate OMB staff.
+Agencies should contact their OMB examiners if they need a copy of the 1998 data.)
+Please verify that all FY 1995 FY 1998 figures in the worksheet are correct The latest corrected data for 1995-1998, along with estimates for 1999, should be included in the PCA reporting worksheet (Attachment D of this bulletin).
+Electronic versions of Attachment D are available from your OMB examiner.
+More detailed instructions on how to complete the PCA worksheets are included below. - (2) Review the attached copies of the 1998 Presidential Report on the PCA (Attachment C).
+Verify and update the text for your agency that appears in the section entitled "Summary of Agency PCA Reports," pp. 6 to 11. - (3) Submit the revisions to the 1998 Presidential Report and the updated PCA worksheets to the OMB examiner responsible for your agency by May 25, 1999.

-Information Contact: Inquiries should be addressed to Melany Nakagiri, telephone (202) 3954926.
+Information Contact: Inquiries should be addressed to Frank Seidl, telephone (202) 395-5146.